 Medicare Part D. LSE'S Medicare Part D Appeals Unit provides help to low income Medicare beneficiaries in obtaining needed prescription drugs.

 LSE's Client Education Materials.
 LSE maintains an extensive online Elder Rights Handbook that provides helpful, in depth information on many frequently asked legal questions.
-This includes information on consumer debt, housing, MaineCare, Medicare, Powers of Attorney, elder abuse, financial exploitation, surviving spouse issues, and many other areas of interest to seniors and their family members.
+This includes information on consumer debt, housing, MaineCare, Medicare, Powers of Attorney, elder abuse, financial exploitation, surviving spouse issues, and many other areas of interest to older people and their family members.

 LSE's Web Site.
 LSE's site www.mainelse.org contains a description of LSE's services, eligibility guidelines, announcements, a calendar of outreach events, full text versions of LSE's client education materials, and links to other legal services sites, such as HelpMELaw.org which is an extensive resources guide to legal services in Maine.